BonnerLab/website/_pages/home.md

 permalink: /
 ---

 We are a dynamic research group, in the [Cognitive Science Department](https://cogsci.jhu.edu) at Johns Hopkins University led by Professor Mick Bonner.
+By comparing how biological and artificial vision represent and process information, we gain mutual insights into both natural and machine intelligence.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->